The information in this article applies to:

 It is best to open plan and layout files from another computer or flash drive, and then immediately save the plan and layout to the local computer before working on them.
 Then open the plan and layout from the local computer, do your work, then save your work locally as well as to the desired folder on the originating computer or flash drive.
 This way you have backup of the plan should something go wrong.
 This also helps avoid data corruption that can occur when working across a network or on an external drive.

 It is also recommended that you use the backup entire plan tool when backing up or sharing plan or layout files.
 Using this tool will ensure that whoever opens the plan or layout file will have all of the texture files associated with a plan, or all of the plan files associated with a layout.
-For information on using the backup entire plan tool, please see the related articles section below.
+For information on using the backup entire plan tool and implementing a data backup strategy, please see the Related Articles section below.